 When requested to do so by the Manager or its agent, Unitholders must provide information to be passed on to HMRC, and, by them, to any relevant overseas tax authorities.
-If a Unitholder does not provide the necessary information, the Manager will be required to report it to HMRC who will in turn report it to the United States' and certain other tax authorities.
+If a Unitholder does not provide the

 This is required by UK legislation implementing its obligations under various intergovernmental agreements relating to the Automatic Exchange of Information to improve international tax compliance (including the international common reporting standard, the United States provisions commonly known as FATCA, and other intergovernmental agreements for the automatic exchange of information).